Worldschooling has gained in popularity over the years. But many people still ask, “what is worldschooling?”

 At this age, you can start doing classes and workshops with them.
 Take a look at how we did a Bali day tour as a family for an example of how elementary age kids can learn through travel.

-At this age, kids are able to do more physical based activities like snorkeling, kayaking, bicycling.
+Also at this age, kids are able to do more physical based activities like snorkeling, kayaking, bicycling.
 And you can also start discussing the differences they observe among the cultures they visit.

 Children at this age are starting to develop their own opinions about the world.
 Take this time to provide a safe space for them to explore.